What You Need to Know About Nevada Asset Protection Trusts

 How Does an Asset Protection Trust Work?

 APTs are self-settled trusts where the founder can be named a beneficiary and access the trust funds.
+The founder of the trust can also prevent a distribution from the trust, remove and replace the trustees, direct trust investments, as well as execute other management powers.

 APTs must meet strict regulatory standards, such as being irreversible.
 An independent trustee can make payouts periodically, but only at their discretion.